gabebw/dotfiles/README.md

 # dotfiles

-Gabriel Berke-Williams' dotfiles for Zsh, ruby, git, and more.
+Gabriel Berke-Williams' dotfiles for Fish, ruby, git, and more.

 They assume you're using OSX.